Jane Elizabeth Strickland: Pacifism and World War I

 By 1913, Strickland was a committee member the Hastings branch of the Peace and Arbitration Society.
 The Hastings society had been set up in 1912, announced by Joseph Joshua Green of Godwyn Lodge, a Quaker.
 It was a pacifist organisation linked to the series of Universal Peace Congresses, and the International Arbitration and Peace Association (IAPA).
 The IAPA had been founded in the United Kingdom around 1880.
-It had women members of its executive, as the Peace Society then did not.
+It had women members of its executive, as the International Peace Society then did not.

 In Helena Swanwick's 1915 pamphlet Woman and War, Strickland appeared as a member of the General Council of the Union of Democratic Control.
 She was still involved in 1926.

 In a letter to the Hastings and St Leonards Observer published on 13 July 1918, Strickland announced a protest meeting in London on 16 July of the FCLWS against the introduction of Regulation 40D of the Defence of the Realm Act 1914.
-The venue was the Bloomsbury Chapel, a Baptist church where the Rev. Thomas Phillips was Superintendant.
+The venue was the Bloomsbury Chapel, a Baptist church where the Rev. Thomas Phillips was Superintendent.
 She called the legislation a reintroduction of the Contagious Diseases Acts.
 Regulation 40D "prohibited any women who suffered from a communicable disease from having sexual intercourse with a member of His Majesty's Forces."
 Two weeks later, a polemical pseudonymous letter of reply signed "Querist" in the same newspaper brought up Strickland's support for the pacifist campaigning and stance of Frederick and Emmeline Pethick Lawrence; the FCLWS "having done little else than keep the Asquithian Government in office"; and assuming that Strickland had been imprisoned for suffragist activity, asking "what would have been the use of doing so, if she continues to work for the Pacifist Defeatism, which would give Germany a control of our country [...]?"
 The letter ended by stating that opponents of the regulation would be "suspect" if they did not break with "pro-Hun politicians".